Loughton03/azure-SOC/README.md

 ## Technologies, Regulations, and Azure Components Employed:

+- Microsoft Azure Services:
 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
+- Virtual Machines (2 Windows, 1 Linux)
-- Log Analytics Workspace for performing Kusto Query (KQL) queries to filters data
 - Azure Key Vault to securely store secrets
-- Azure Storage Account for storing data
+- Azure Storage for storing data
-- Microsoft Sentinel for Security Information and Event Management (SIEM)
+- Microsoft Sentinel for Security Information and Event Management (SIEM).

+- Security Tools:
+- Log Analytics Workspace for Kusto Query Language (KQL) queries to filter data
 - Microsoft Defender for Cloud to monitor resources and ingest logs from virtual machines into Log Analytic Workspace
-- Powershell for performing simulated attacks
+- PowerShell for attack simulations.

-- Command Line Interface (CLI) to verify connection to virtual machine
-- Windows Remote Desktop to remotely connect to virtual machines
+- Regulatory Compliance:
-- NIST SP 800-53 Revision 4 for Security Controls
+- NIST SP 800-53 for security controls
-- NIST SP 800-61 Revision 2 for Incident Handling Guidance
+- NIST SP 800-61 for incident response.

 ## Phase I - Creating The Honeynet
-I created Windows and Linux virtual machines.
-Afterward, I intentionally configured the firewall and NGS to allow all traffic from all ports.
-Additionally, I disabled everything in Microsoft Defender Firewall.
-This created a vulnerable internet-facing environment that will attract attackers.
+1. Setup Virtual Machines: Deploy two Windows and one Linux virtual machine on Azure.
+2. Configure Network Settings: Intentionally weaken the firewall settings and Network Security Groups to allow all incoming and outgoing traffic, making the VMs susceptible to attacks.

 ![Firewallrule](https://i.imgur.com/QNfVI72.jpg)

-## Phase II - Simulated Attacks & Logging and Monitoring
+## Phase II - Simulated Attacks and Monitoring
-Simulated attacks were executed using Powershell to manually trigger events.
-These simulated attacks consist of Brute Force Attempts, Malware(EICAR Test File), AAD Brute Force Success, Privilege Escalation, and Windows Brute Force Success.
-Afterward, I utilized KQL queries to filter data from different logs to analyze these triggered events and alerts from actual attackers.
+1. Execute Simulated Attacks: Use PowerShell scripts to simulate various cyberattacks like brute force attempts and privilege escalation.
+2. Log and Monitor Activities: Utilize Azure's Log Analytics Workspace to run KQL queries that filter and analyze the data from these simulated attacks, capturing real-time events and alerts.

 SignInLogs for invalid username or password event alerts